Universal Studios Florida

 “To be avoided if you’re allergic to 3D glasses”

 Universal theme parks can be found all across the globe.
-This entertainment company currently owns resorts in Japan, Singapore, Hollywood and Florida, while a 5th resort is being constructed in Beijing.
+This entertainment company currently owns resorts in Japan, Singapore, Hollywood, Beijing and Florida.
 Universal Orlando Resort is by far the largest Universal destination.
 It can be found in Central Florida, just 10 miles north of the beloved Walt Disney World Resort.
-To compete with Mickey Mouse, Universal Orlando boasts two full-size theme parks, a brand-new water park and a large shopping and dining area.
+In order to compete with Mickey Mouse, Universal Orlando boasts three impressive theme parks, a thrilling water park and a large shopping and dining area called Universal CityWalk.
 Universal Studios Florida was the first park to open at the resort on 7 June 1990.
-It is currently the 11th most visited theme park on the planet, so I’m sure that it has lots of interesting things to offer.
+It claims a spot in the top 20 of most visited theme park on the planet, so we certainly shouldn’t call it an average amusement park.

 ROLLER COASTERS

-A ride on Revenge of the Mummy causes considerably less headbanging and more fun.
-This indoor coaster was integrated at the park’s iconic Museum of Antiquities and the theming works very well.
+Until the opening of Hollywood Drift, Revenge of the Mummy counts as Universal Studios Florida’s most thrilling roller coaster.
+This indoor attraction was integrated at the park’s iconic Museum of Antiquities and the theming works very well.
 The ride itself has strengths and weaknesses.
-I’m positive about the dark ride part, the smoothly running trains and the powerful curves.
+I’m positive about the dark ride part, the smoothness and the powerful curves.
 However, I’m a bit disappointed by some other decorative choices.
 Theming during the coaster segment is very limited and it looks as if it were designed by a toddler.
 Besides, the ‘humorous’ final scene doesn’t really fit within the ride’s dark theme.

 DARK RIDES